-Information on the application of seeds and plants is collected individually for each crop in Section 4 (Seed and Plant Use and Acquisition).
-The standard instrument presented in Appendix III does not break this information down further by plot and parcel.
+The standard instrument presented in Appendix III collects this information at the crop-holding level, and does not break this information down further by plot and parcel.
 An extended version with a full crop-by-plot breakdown is discussed in Chapter III.D.
-This section collects information on the type of seeds applied (improved or traditional) and quantity.
-Questions vary slightly for temporary and permanent crops, as appropriate.